x-limitless-x/blakedrumm.com/_posts/2022-01-26-scom-unix-linux-troubleshooting-tips.markdown

 <sub>This post was last updated on June 9th, 2022</sub>

 ## Verify the versions for all prerequisite software
-You can run the following command on a monitored and not monitored server to compare the software installed:
+You can run the following command on a monitored and not monitored server to compare the software installed, or verify with the official list [https://docs.microsoft.com/system-center/scom/plan-supported-crossplat-os](https://docs.microsoft.com/system-center/scom/plan-supported-crossplat-os):
 ```shell
 rpm -qa | egrep "^glibc|^openssl|^pam|^scx|^omi"
 ```